 - Optimization in Distance Geometry; and

-- Mixed-Integer Nonlinear Optimization.
+- Mixed-Integer Nonlinear Programming.

 As the special focus progresses, new events and activities that align with the theme may be added.
 For the the most up-to-date list of special focus activities, please see the calendar for the Special Focus on Bridging Continuous and Discrete Optimization.